GlebGoodkovsky/simple_note_app/README.md

 const notesList = document.getElementById('notes-list');

 addButton.addEventListener('click', function() {

-    const userText = noteInput.value;
+  const userText = noteInput.value.trim();

+  if (userText === "") {
+      return;
+  }

   const newNote = document.createElement('li');
   newNote.textContent = userText;

   const deleteButton = document.createElement('button');
   deleteButton.textContent = "Delete";

 deleteButton.addEventListener('click', function() {
   newNote.remove();
 });

 newNote.appendChild(deleteButton);
 notesList.appendChild(newNote);
 noteInput.value = "";

 });
 ```

-1. **Getting the page elements:**
-The first three lines grab the input box, the add button, and the list from the page and give them short names so we can use them easily.
+1. **Getting the page elements:** The first three lines grab the input box, the add button, and the list from the page and give them short names so we can use them easily.

-2. **When you click the button:**
-The code listens for a click on the "Add" button.
+2. **When you click the button:** The code listens for a click on the "Add" button.
 When you click it, it does all the steps below.

+3. **Checking the text:** It grabs the text from the input box and cleans it up with .trim() to remove any blank spaces at the start or end.
+If the cleaned-up text is empty, it stops right there so a blank note can't be added.

-3. **Making a new note:**
-It grabs the text from the input box and makes a new list item (`<li>`) with that text.
+4. **Making a new note:** If the text is not empty, it makes a new list item (`<li>`) with that text.

-4. **Adding delete button:**
-It also makes a new button that says "Delete".
-When you click it, the note gets removed.
+5. **Adding delete button:** It also makes a new button that says "Delete".
+When you click this specific button, its note gets removed.

-5. **Showing it on the page:**
-The delete button is added to the note, then the full note (text + delete button) is added to the list.
+6. **Showing it on the page:** The delete button is added to the note, then the full note (text + delete button) is added to the list.
 The input box is cleared so you're ready to type the next note.

 ---
 ## How to use